 In 2018 the Powell River organization Hands Across the Water sponsored a second refugee family to Powell River, BC.
 The Mgeni family had to flee their home in the Democratic Republic of Congo (DRC) due to war and violence, eventually ending up in Osire, an enclosed UN refugee camp in Namibia (see photo).
 Tragically, the family of nine lost their mother to illness, and their father is still missing due to the war.
 Three of their sisters are also missing.
 Five siblings, ages 27, 23, 15, 13 and 8 were sponsored in a joint initiative of the government and Hands Across the Water, and now reside together in Powell River.
 The two older siblings have been given custody of the three younger siblings by the Canadian Court.
 In addition, the 27 year old has now given birth to a beautiful baby boy and her husband is one of the people we hope to bring over next.

 This campaign is to re-unite the Mgeni family with five loved ones who remain in the refugee camp, including their older brother (and his family), and the 27 year old's husband.

-With your help we are hoping to raise the needed funds to reunite this 31 year old, and his wife and baby, with the rest of his family in Canada.
-Bringing the older brother to Canada will strengthen the family in many ways, including more assistance for the older siblings who are completely responsible for the younger three.
+With your help we are hoping to raise the needed funds to reunite this family with their 5 loved ones left behind.
+Bringing the Mgeni older brother (and his family), as well as the husband to Canada will strengthen the family in many ways, including more assistance with taking care of the younger three siblings and the baby.

 Please help us make a difference in one family’s life.